pranavsankpal8652/Regex-Pattern-Builder-in-JS/README.md

 Overview

 The Regex Pattern Builder Tool is a web-based application that dynamically generates regular expressions (regex) based on user-defined form configurations.
 It provides an intuitive UI for users to define validation rules without manually writing regex patterns.
-It is usedful for dynamically applying real-time validations to user inputs based on the generated regex.
+It is usedful for dynamically applying real-time validations to user inputs based on the generated regex.Any Kind of Custom Pattern can be generated with this application.

 Features